 - Family members being diagnosed with the same or similar condition at similar ages

 In general, the more information you know, the better.
-Ask your primary physician to provide you with a family history form or complete this form provided by the American Medical Association to start.
+Ask your primary physician to provide you with a family history form or complete the family history form from the American Medical Association to start.

 Gathering the Information